 All of us have something in common – we have competitors.
 And sometimes, how will we beat them and create a competitive advantage is our biggest concern.

 I talked with several professionals and experienced CEOs and CMOs in their industries.
-All of them shared their valuable insights about how their created competitive advantage and scaled their business among a bunch of competitors.
+All of them shared their valuable insights about how they created competitive advantage and scaled their business among a bunch of competitors.

 Together with our experience, this article represents an ultimate guide on competitive advantages – what are them and how to use them to beat your competition.